 MSG Kevin Holland is the only publicly known operator who served in DEVGRU (SEAL Team 6) and Delta Force (1st SFOD-D).
-Long-story-short, yes; an individual can serve in MULTIPLE Special Mission Units (i.e., RRC, TFO, 24th STS, NSWDG, and 1st SFOD-D).
+Long story short, yes, an individual can serve in MULTIPLE Special Mission Units (i.e., RRC, TFO, 24th STS, NSWDG, and 1st SFOD-D).
 However, it isn’t very certain.

 MSG Kevin Holland is a former BOTH member of the Naval Special Warfare Development Group (SEAL Team Six) and the 1st Special Forces Operational Detachment-Delta (Delta Force).
 He was originally a DEVGRU operator who turned Army and passed SFQC (Special Forces Qualification Course) and made his way to serve in the elite counter-terrorism unit, Delta Force.

 Kevin Holland grew up in the foothills of North Carolina.
-He played football and baseball in high school, and shortly after high school, he signed up on the delayed entry program to join the US Navy.
+He played football and baseball in high school, and shortly after high school, he signed up for the delayed entry program to join the US Navy.

-Holland started his career off in 1988.
+Holland started his career in 1988.
 After that, he completed boot camp and Navy Photographer School and volunteered for Basic Underwater Demolition/SEAL training.
 He arrived in Coronado, CA, in November 1988.

 His BUD/S class started with 80 people, and in July of 1989, there were 8 students left at graduation.
 The entire class was assigned to SEAL Team 8.
 After that, Holland drove to Fort Benning, Georgia, to US Army Airborne School.
 He was the youngest in the class of 300.
-Upon graduation, he reported to SEAL Team 8, located in Little Creek, Virginia.
+Upon graduation, he reported to SEAL Team 8, Little Creek, Virginia.

 The U.S. SEAL Team 8 and DEVGRU